 Confidentiality allows patients to make personal decisions about their health care without fear of outside pressure, harassment, or shame.
-Everyone has a right to high-quality, confidential health care – but many young adults and spouses routinely have their privacy violated.
+Everyone has a right to high-quality, confidential health care.
+But before the PATCH Act, many young adults and spouses routinely have their privacy inadvertently compromised.

-We want to change that.
-We must take action on an important state bill — An Act to Protect Access to Confidential Health Care, or the PATCH bill.
-This commonsense legislation would protect patient privacy and close this loophole in patient confidentiality.
+We changed that.
+An Act to Protect Access to Confidential Health Care, or the PATCH Act, protects patient privacy and closes this loophole in patient confidentiality.

-The Problem: Many Massachusetts residents do not have access to confidential care
+The Problem: Many Massachusetts residents did not have access to confidential care

 Because of these concerns, many people pay out-of-pocket or forgo the care they need altogether.
 In fact, 9 percent of young adults and nearly 20 percent of teens do not seek sexual and reproductive health care services because of concerns that their parents might find out.
 For those with abusive relationships, disclosing sensitive information to a spouse or family member could worsen the abuse.

 To better protect patient confidentiality, the PATCH Act: